 If, on the other hand, you want to go from Tokyo to Kyoto and back then it will pay off.
 The train journey is quite expensive to book on its own.
 If you’re unsure if it’s going to be worthwhile, you can use this calculator.

 There you fill in all the stations you plan to go to, then it adds the price automatically for the trips and calculates if it’s worth to buy Japan Rail pass or not.
+As a general thumb of rule, it’s often worthwhile to purchase the rail pass if you’re planning to travel between several cities.

 How is the weather in Japan?